 And then let God wipe them away as He works His healing in your soul.

 Your turn: When do you cry?
 Have you found that tears are healing?
-If you’d like to share a piece of your story, I’d love to hear from you.
+Leave a comment below.

 There are simple steps you can take EVERY DAY that will propel you forward in experiencing the kind of life you want, and that God wants for you physically, emotionally, relationally, and spiritually.

 Get your FREE Resource Guide now: 7 Keys to Living Fully Alive – from the Inside Out.